 MY LIFE IN A HONEYCOMB

 I thought at the time that it was odd, but I had been experiencing so much “odd” at that time with autoimmune disease, RA, Sjogren’s, and ocular migraines, that I shrugged it off as just another bizarre ocular visualization.
 I’m not sure if I even mentioned it to my ophthalmologist or my primary care doctor.
-I can’t recall what they said about it.
-It didn’t stop at just one visualization, either.
-For a time, I would see if every time I took a shower.
-Then I began to see it in the middle of the night.
-When I would awake, there would be a patch of hexagons in my central vision, in both eyes.
-I was told if you see strange objects in both eyes, its likely to be ocular migraines.
-For many years now, I see layers of hexagons, sometimes three levels deep.

 The Middle Ages saw the honeycomb symbol take on a more spiritual meaning, particularly within Christian contexts.
 The hexagonal cells were often seen as symbols of the divine order and the universe's perfect design.
 The bees were on to something; ancient civilizations recognized the hexagon's symbolism and used it as a means to connect with the divine.
 By infusing their art and architecture with hexagonal patterns, they sought to create spaces that are ordered and fit together efficiently.
 Beyond its religious and geometric significance, the hexagon also holds profound meaning for personal growth and self-discovery.